Even brand new puppies need to go outdoors safely, to meet other dogs, see new places and start to get socialized.

 The puppies had their first vaccination (which can be done at eight weeks) but were not fully immunized.
 Researchers found no increase in the risk of parvo in puppies going to class compared to stay at home puppies.

-This is heartening information.
-It also supports the view that careful and appropriate socialization does not increase the risk of catching this unpleasant, and often fatal, disease.
+This information supports the view that socialization does not increase the risk of catching this disease.

 Can Wild Animals Infect my New Puppy?